 A minor in Forestry is available for students who are interested in learning about forestry and renewable resource management as an adjunct to their chosen fields.
-Students in many diverse majors such as zoology, business administration, and civil engineering may find this minor complementary to their professional career goals.
+Students in many diverse majors such as business administration, integrative biology, and civil engineering may find this minor complementary to their professional career goals.
 For information regarding how to declare the minor, please contact the department.